SEARCHING YOUR FAMILY'S PAST

 WATERTOWN CEMETERIES

 Brookside Cemetery and North Watertown Cemeteries have most, if not all, their records on computer.
 These are the two largest cemeteries for the city of Watertown.
 They provide information to inquirers.
-The records for the Roman Catholic cemeteries are less thorough, and much harder to come by, though Glenwood, one of the largest, is accessible through the good offices of Clancy Hopkins.
-He may be able to help with others on an extremely limited basis.
-See LOOK UP page.

 SOUTHERN JEFFERSON COUNTY